 Once your starter is bubbly again, consider it as good as new!
 You can use it just like you would have before it needed rehabilitation.

-How to Prevent a Moldy, Weak Sourdough Starter
+How to Keep a Starter Happy

 It’s a good idea to figure out why your starter molded or got really weak so it doesn’t happen again.